salvaborit/c_simple_shell/README.md

 ![contributors](https://img.shields.io/github/contributors/salvaborit/holbertonschool-simple_shell)
 ### *About:* ###
-This program is based in the 5.0.17 shell version, with a really simple usage, how are you going to see below, that program execute commands read from a command line string, the standard input.
+This program (based on the Shell version 5.0.17) is a simple UNIX command interpreter (shell) usable as an interactive shell and as a shell script command processor.
+Below are instructions on how to use it.

 ### Requiments: ###
 * Linux